Views of Lyndon LaRouche and the LaRouche movement: Later orientation

 According to China Youth Daily Online, LaRouche was once a Marxist, but later supported heavily regulated capitalism.
 He supported public control of financial capital and low-interest loans.

 LaRouche said banks should not be bailed out, but be placed in receivership by the state.
 He said that a "firewall" should prevent state aid from being diverted to speculative entities, which should be allowed to fail, and that such failures would clean up the financial markets.

-LaRouche believes in the principles of the New Deal of President Franklin D. Roosevelt, and favors state intervention in the economy.
-LaRouche also said that he supported the approach of U.S. Treasury Secretary Alexander Hamilton, who established a banking system geared to develop production.
+LaRouche expressed belief in the principles of the New Deal of President Franklin D. Roosevelt, favoring state intervention in the economy.
+LaRouche also stated support for the approach of U.S. Treasury Secretary Alexander Hamilton, who established a banking system geared to develop production.

 Italian Economics Minister Giulio Tremonti said that he had encountered LaRouche at a debate held in 2007 in Rome, and that he appreciates LaRouche's writings.
 According to an article by Ivo Caizzi in Corriere della Sera, a group of Italian Senators led by Oskar Peterlini asked the Berlusconi government to tackle the financial crisis using legislation developed by LaRouche in 2007.
 The legislation proposed that public money should save only the commercial infrastructure required for the financing of productive enterprises.

 The "Triple Curve", or "typical collapse function", is an economic model developed by LaRouche which tries to illustrate the growth of financial aggregates at the expense of the physical economy and how this leads to an inevitably collapsing bubble economy.
 According to the China Youth Daily Online interview, LaRouche's main point is that the real economy (production) is dropping while the nominal economy (money and financial instruments) is going up.
 As the nominal economy greatly overreaches the real economy, an unavoidable economic crisis ensues.

 Since 2000, the LaRouche movement has: